georgiee/coding-for-kids/slides.md

 ---
 ^ and by playing hour of code on code.org you make the transition

-^ from the human robot to scratch to unleash their creativity
+^ from the human robot and to zombie maze games to scratch

+^ to unleash their creativity

 ## [fit] Coding
 ## **_Human robot, Maze Games and Scratch_**